01 of 10

 Lots of ways to spend your cash between flights at the duty-free shops that line Toronto Pearson International Airport's two terminals - though Terminal 1 has the lion's share.

 Many high-end retailers have set up shop at Pearson's renovated Terminal 1, including Gucci, Burberry, Coach and more.

-The most popular duty-free items are jewellery, perfume, luggage, chocolate, souvenirs and alcohol.
+The most popular duty-free items are jewelry, perfume, luggage, chocolate, souvenirs, and alcohol.

 08 of 10